dhquangtuyenbkdn/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

     3: Config AutoML with parameters:
         - Experiment timeout for each child jobs
         - AutoML run with classification algorithm with Accuracy primary metric
-        - Dataset was load at (1) for train data model with forcus 'Loan' label
+        - Dataset was load at (1) for train data model with 'y' label
         - And 5 cross validations to perform when validation data is not specified.

     4: Submit AutoML to Experiment to train model